Access

 Visiting the site

-- Staff here will control the flow of visitors, and can provide any additional assistance.
+- Staff here will welcome you in and can provide any additional assistance.

 Access to the shop, café and castle is down a steep tarmac ramp.